-To make the connections to continuous time, we assume that all events take place in the discrete time scale $\{k\delta : k \ge 0\}$ for some small $\delta > 0$ .
-We often will drop the $\delta$ and use integer arguments, with the understanding that the interval between successive time epochs is $\delta$ .
+To make the connections to continuous time, we assume that all events take place in the discrete time scale $\{k\delta\colon k\geqslant 0\}$ for some small $\delta>0$.
+We often will drop δ and use integer arguments, with the understanding that the interval between successive time epochs is δ .

-Since multiple events can take place at the same time epoch, we need to specify the order of events at each time epoch.
+Because multiple events can take place at the same time epoch, we need to specify the order of events at each time epoch.
 We are able to do the construction and proof for any order, but we do need to specify what order we are using.
-We assume that, first, customers in service are served; second, waiting customers in queue move into service (from the front of the queue, in order of arrival); third, some waiting customers elect to abandon; and finally we add new arrivals (to the end of the queue).
+We assume that, first, customers in service are